Adopted by membership on April 9, 2013

 SECTION 1.
 Eligibility.
 There shall be five types of membership as described below.
 These categories shall be open to all individuals who are in good standing with The American Kennel Club or equivalent (in the case of international applicants) and who subscribe to the objects of this Club.
 While membership is to be unrestricted as to residence, the Club’s primary purpose is to be representative of the breeders and exhibitors in its immediate area.
 No one who was a member prior to this revision shall have their membership status changed as a result of new membership rules.

-- Junior membership shall be open to individuals who are under 18 years of age, who have a parent/guardian who is an Adult Member in good standing of the LRCP.
+(c) Junior membership shall be open to individuals who are under 18 years of age, who have a parent/guardian who is an Adult Member in good standing of the LRCP.
 Junior Members cannot vote or hold office.
-Upon reaching 18, Junior Members can apply for Adult Membership.
+Upon reaching 18, Junior Members can apply for Full Adult or Associate membership.
 Junior Members are exempt from paying dues.

-- Life Membership is awarded by the action of the Board of Directors to a member who has made substantial and sustained contributions to LRCP.
-Life Members shall be entitled to all privileges of Adult Membership, but shall be exempt from paying dues.
+(d) Life Membership is awarded by action of the Board of Directors to a member who has made substantial and sustained contributions to LRCP.
+Life Members shall be entitled to all privileges of Full Adult Membership, but shall be exempt from paying dues.

 SECTION 2.
 Dues.
-Membership dues shall be $30.00 per year, per individual, payable on or before the first day of January of each year.
+Membership dues shall be established by the Board of Directors and shall be published in the Standing Rules.
 Dues are overdue if postmarked after January 31.
 Late dues that are received during the month of February and thereafter must be accompanied by a late fee of $10.00.
 Dues not received by March 1 shall result in a lapse of membership.
-Former members whose membership had lapsed may re-apply within 6 months to the Board of Directors for reinstatement.
+Former members whose membership had lapsed may request reinstatement of their same membership to the Board of Directors within 6 months.
 No member may vote in the annual election whose dues are not received by March 1.
-During the month of November the Membership Chairman shall send to each member a statement of his dues for the ensuing year.
+During the month of November, the Membership Chairman shall send to each member a statement of dues for the ensuing year.

 SECTION 3.
 Election to Membership.
-Each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to abide by these constitution and by-laws and the rules of The American Kennel Club.
-The application shall state the name, address, and occupation of the applicant and it shall carry the endorsement of two members.
+Each applicant for membership shall apply on a form as approved by the Board of Directors which shall provide that the applicant agrees to abide by these constitution and by-laws and the rules of The American Kennel Club.
+The application shall state the name, address, and occupation of the applicant and it shall carry the endorsement of two members prior to submission to the Membership Chairman.
 Accompanying the application, the prospective members shall submit dues payment for the current year.

 All applicants must work at two club functions before applying for membership.
 After submitting this information to the Membership Chairman, their name will be published in the newsletter or website.
 Members shall have 30 days to comment on the application, in writing, to the Membership Chairman.
 Negative comments from 25 percent of the full voting membership shall be required to deny an application.